 Commonly Overlooked Expenses

 Many people don’t file federal income tax returns if they’re not legally required to.
-However, even if you earn below the threshold, you can still file to claim your money back from certain expenses as long as you have kept track of them.
+However, even if you earn below the threshold, you can still file to claim money back from certain expenses — as long as you’ve kept track of them.

-Home office expenses: If you work from a home office, you can deduct a portion of the rent, mortgage, and utilities.
-Other home office expenses to deduct include stationery, insurance, and equipment.
-Remember to keep records of these expenses as proof come tax season.
+Home office expenses: If you work from a home office, you can deduct a portion of your rent, mortgage, and utilities.
+Other deductible expenses include stationery, insurance, and equipment.
+Be sure to keep records of these costs as proof at tax time.

-Medical expenses: If your medical expenses exceed 7.5% of your adjusted gross income (AGI) and haven’t been reimbursed by your medical insurance, you may qualify for a tax deduction.
+Medical expenses: If your medical expenses exceed 7.5% of your adjusted gross income and haven’t been reimbursed by insurance, you may qualify for a tax deduction.

 Charitable donations: Doing good deeds can save you money.
-Whether it’s money donated to charities or expenses like buying ingredients for preparing food at your local non-profit, these costs can count as tax deductions.
-If you drove your car to the charity, you can deduct the miles.
+Donations to charities — as well as certain related expenses, like buying ingredients to prepare food at a nonprofit — may be deductible.
+If you drove to the charity, you can deduct the mileage.

-State sales tax: If you live in a state that does not impose income tax, you can claim a sales tax deduction.
-For example, if you made big-ticket purchases like a boat, vehicle, or home, you can deduct the sales tax on what you paid using the IRS sales tax calculator.
+State sales tax: If you live in a state without income tax, you can claim a sales tax deduction.
+For example, if you made big-ticket purchases like a boat, vehicle, or home, you can deduct the sales tax using the IRS sales tax calculator.

-Moving expenses: This deduction is only valid for military persons.
-For example, if you’re an active duty military member who is moving, you can deduct expenses like travel, moving household goods, shipping your cars, and paying for lodging for your family.
+Moving expenses: This deduction applies only to active-duty military personnel.
+Qualifying expenses include travel, moving household goods, shipping vehicles, and lodging for your family.

-Health insurance premiums deduction: If you’re self-employed, you may be qualified to deduct 100% of your health insurance premium costs.
+Health insurance premiums: If you’re self-employed, you may qualify to deduct 100% of your health insurance premium costs.

 Tips for Organizing Receipts and Tracking Expenses Year-Round

-Preparing all year round, not just a few days before your tax return is due is the key to a smooth and stress-free tax filing season.
+Preparing year-round — not just a few days before your tax return is due — is the key to a smooth and stress-free tax filing season.
 Here are some of our best tips for staying organized.

-Regular updates: Don’t leave organizing your receipts till the last minute, and don’t make it a once-a-year task.
+Regular updates: Don’t leave organizing your receipts until the last minute, and don’t make it a once-a-year task.
 Schedule regular updates to review your information for outdated or missing information.

 Organize receipts into categories: File them in categories such as medical, financial, real estate, and business to keep them organized and easy to find.

-Use financial software: Financial management software can be used to track your expenses to allow you to identify possible deductions.
+Use financial software: Financial management software can help track your expenses and identify possible deductions.

-Use digital storage: Say goodbye to endless piles of paperwork and use digital storage tools to scan and store your important tax documents somewhere secure instantly.
+Use digital storage: Say goodbye to endless piles of paperwork and use digital storage tools to instantly scan and securely store your important tax documents.

 We recommend Trustworthy.
-Trustworthy is a digital family fault designed to help families get and stay organized all year round.
-Maintain your financial records with Trustwothy’s AI-powered Autopilot feature, which has tools like predefined categories so you don’t have to create a filing system from scratch.
+Trustworthy's Family Operating System® is a digital family vault designed to help families get and stay organized all year round.
+Maintain your financial records with Trustworthy’s Autopilot feature, which has tools like predefined categories so you don’t have to create a filing system from scratch.

 The document insights summaries and filename suggestions make organizing your tax documents hassle-free, and the smart search feature allows instant access when needed.